lucasvegi/Elixir-Code-Smells/README.md

   -1
   ```

-  These examples are based on codes written in Elixir's official documentation.
+  This example is based on code provided in Elixir's official documentation.
 Source: [link][CodeOrganizationByProcessExample]

 [▲ back to Index](#table-of-contents)
 ___